joelphimes/Niger-Political-Shift-Examination/README.md

 Image Source:https://www.airforcetimes.com/news/your-air-force/2020/04/02/air-force-botched-building-its-new-air-base-in-africa/

 Analysis:\
-The dataset was curated to capture a 25/26 year snapshot, consisting of 1478 rows and 30 distinct columns, offering a comprehensive glimpse into Niger's evolving political and economic scenario.
+The dataset was curated from the World Bank to capture a 25/26 year snapshot, consisting of 1478 rows and 30 distinct columns, offering a comprehensive glimpse into Niger's evolving political and economic scenario.
 The most notable features encompass World Governance Indicators like Political Stability, Control of Corruption, Government Effectiveness, and crucial Economic Indicators such as Inflation, GDP, Unemployment, and Gross Capital Formation.
 Additionally, insights into Foreign Aid are represented through DAC Flows & Net ODA.
 Regarding data categorization, features are classified as either strings or objects, like the 'Indicator/Code,' or as floating numbers representing monetary values in USD, percentages, or aggregate indicators.
 Despite the expansive time frame, most data trimming significantly reduced data gaps, ensuring an almost seamless exploration of leadership periods.
 Nevertheless, any persisting missing data was prudently addressed, tailoring solutions to each analytical goal.

 Dataset:
 - Trimmed down for 25/26 year time frame (1478 Rows, 30 Columns).